bhanukad610/Sinhala-Song-Lyrics-Search-Engine/README.md

 ### Quick start
 #### Pre requesists :
-- Python and flask and Elasticsearch needed in your PC.
+- Python, flask, requests library and Elasticsearch needed in your PC.

 #### Steps :
 1. Clone the repository.